Your Chicago Business Deserves a Fighter in Your Corner.

 WHY CHOOSE TRG

-Founded by Attorney Melvin L. Sims III, Esq., Tenants Rights Group is one of Illinois’s most experienced landlord tenant firms.
-With 15 years of dedicated practice, we bring focused expertise that general practice firms simply cannot match.
+Founded by Attorney Melvin L. Sims III, Esq., Tenants Rights Group is one of Chicago’s most experienced landlord tenant firms.
+With 15 years of dedicated practice, we bring focused knowledge that general practice firms simply cannot match.

 • Millions of dollars in back rent dismissed for our clients across Illinois